This article may contain links from our affiliate partners. Please read how we make money!

 It comes with 46 clear and easy step-by-step recipes and easily-digested baking options that won’t leave you googling what everything means!
-(We’ve all been there.)
+(I’ve all been there.)

 This is a great bread maker for beginners, who are happy to invest in their baking skills, or novices who need a serious upgrade!

 - Fully customizable settings: This means you can make sourdough bread, without actually having a specific setting for it!

 - Ingredient dispenser: This will automatically release ingredients throughout the kneading process.
 You don’t even have to be in the same room to oversee this.